grafana/mimir/tools/trafficdump/README.md

-Trafficdump tool can read packets from device or from captured tcpdump output, reassemble them into TCP streams and parse HTTP requests and responses.
+Trafficdump tool can read packets from captured tcpdump output, reassemble them into TCP streams and parse HTTP requests and responses.
 It then prints requests and responses as json (one request/response per line) for further processing.
+Trafficdump can only parse "raw" HTTP requests and responses, and not HTTP requests and responses wrapped in gRPC, as used by Mimir between some components.
+Best place to capture such traffic is on the entrypoint to Mimir (eg. authentication gateway/proxy).

 It has some Mimir-specific and generic HTTP features: